laulin/the-fall/docs/architecture.rst

 - target priority : give a priority list of unit targeted by the unit.
 For example, bazooka unit could have this list : [tank, light vehicule, infantry]
 - crew : number of infantry need to drive the vehicule
 - passager : number of infantry hosted
-- class : can be : transport vehicule, light armored vehicule, medium armored vehicule, heavy armored vehicule
+- class : can be : transport vehicule, light armored , medium armored, heavy armored

+defense:

+A defense is special unit which can move from the base.

+- health : points
+- armor : equilvalent in mm of steel
+- damage : number of points removed to the health
+- penetration : equivalent in mm of steel penetrated
+- shot per round : number of shot done in a round of simulation
+- ammo needed : per travel, number of munition needed
+- accuracy : chance to hit target par shot
+- target priority : give a priority list of unit targeted by the unit.
+For example, bazooka unit could have this list : [tank, light vehicule, infantry]
+- class : infantry, light armored , medium armored, heavy armored

 technologies
 ------------